The Oak Trees That Were Saved From North Claiborne Avenue

 The general public and researchers alike will be able to access every type of media in the growing CAHP archive, as well as to discuss, engage, and connect with others in discovering North Claiborne’s rich history.
 The site will include:

-- An interactive archive of external photographs, CAHP photographs, maps, renderings, film clips & videos related to North Claiborne, as well as CAHP oral histories & video interviews
+- An interactive archive of external photographs, CAHP photographs, maps, renderings, film clips & videos related to N. Claiborne, as well as CAHP oral histories & video interviews

 - Scholarly essays, research papers, & architectural & development studies

-- Elements from the work-in-progress Documentary Film Project will be shown online regularly as “webisodes” for community input and feedback
+- Elements from the work-in-progress documentary film Claiborne Revisited for community input and feedback

-CAHP is gathering and disseminating historical data about North Claiborne Avenue and hopes to serve as a trusted source for citizens, researchers, students, teachers, tourists, policymakers, and city planners alike.
+CAHP is gathering and disseminating historical data about N. Claiborne and hopes to serve as a trusted source for citizens, researchers, students, teachers, tourists, policymakers, and city planners alike.